Kabinrana/Autonomous_Reinforcement_Learning_Trader/README.md

  * Fast Mode:
     If "render_mode": "fast" (or left as None), no rendering occurs.
 This mode is recommended for efficient training.

+## Logical Flow and Expected Outcomes
+1. Training Flow:
+     * **Data Loading & Preprocessing:**
+        * The environment loads a CSV file containing 1-minute OHLC data.
+The "Date" column is converted to datetime objects (handling formats like "MM/DD/YYYY HH:MM:SS").
+Technical indicators (EMA, Bollinger Bands, ATR)           are computed, and normalization statistics are calculated.
+     * **Episode Reset:**
+        * Each episode randomly selects one trading day from the dataset (ensuring non-sequential training).
+Trading parameters (balance, positions) are reset.
+     * **Step Function:**
+        * For every time step (minute), the environment processes the agent’s action:
+          * Buy/Sell: Closes any opposing position, then opens a new position using available free margin.
+          * Hold: Maintains the current position.
+          * Close All: Liquidates any open position.
+The environment calculates realized and unrealized PnL, updates the balance, and adds bonus rewards if the target balance is reached.
+     * **Termination:**
+        * The episode terminates when the end of the day is reached or when the profit target is achieved.
+2. Rendering Flow (Human Mode):
+     * When render_mode is set to "human", the environment uses Matplotlib to render a candlestick chart:
+          * The x-axis displays actual time converted from the "Date" column (formatted as hour:minute).
+          * Each candlestick represents one minute of trading data.
+          * Trade markers are plotted at the exact time and price where trades were executed.
+          * The chart is updated at each step.
+     * In "fast" mode (or if render_mode is None), no rendering occurs—ensuring training speed is maximized.
+3. Expected Outcomes:
+     * During Training:
+        The RL agent receives observations that include normalized market data and account metrics.
+Episodes end at the end of a trading day or upon reaching the profit target.
+In human mode, you should see an updating           candlestick chart that accurately reflects the time from your CSV file, with trade markers at the correct time positions.
+     * Post-Training:
+        The model should generalize across randomly sampled days, continuously transferring learning between episodes.
+Evaluation metrics (such as profit target attainment, reward distribution, etc.) will be computed and         logged.

 ## License
 This project is licensed under the terms specified in the LICENSE file.